 An engine that is starved of air can be more difficult to start, especially in cold conditions.
 A cold engine will usually run a bit rich to begin with because the fuel behaves differently when cold.
 Cold fuel is less likely to ‘atomise’ and acts more like a thick liquid, rather than a mist.
 This makes it less combustable than when it is warm.
 Cold air is more dense and contains more oxygen, and therefore you need more fuel to keep the air/fuel ratio intact.

-How much does it cost to replace an air filter?
+How much does it cost to replace a bad air filter?

 The air filter is usually one of the cheapest service items you can buy.
 It is important to buy a good quality one.
 I usually recommend buying one from a dealer or from an OEM stockist.
 Cheap air filters can fail quicker than OE filters because of cheaper materials or bad fitment.
 Some cheap filters also either let in too much air or too little air and this can affect the engine performance and efficiency.